BP101

 The processing duration for a student's application depends on their country of residence, the application type, and the number of applicants in the same category being processed.

-Typically, the processing time for a Canada PR visa ranges from 6 to 8 months.
+Typically, the processing time for a Canada PR visa ranges from six to eight months.

 It's crucial to be aware of the specific program you applied to.
 For example, applications under the CEC program are typically processed within three to four months.